nyc-crh/site/content/gallery/inside-schools-review-of-mark-twain.md

 - Brooklyn
 - k-12 education
 tags:
-- segregation
+- racist segregation
-- segregation
+- racist segregation
-- zoning and student assignment
+- zoning & student assignment
 - admissions
 questions:
 - How do you think Mark Twain has been able to get so many resources?
 Why do you think Mark Twain has these resources when other schools lack them?